-In most Japanese hospitals, the primary focus for new mothers after delivering is to rest and regain strength.
-The typical length of stay for an uncomplicated delivery is 5 days or more.
-For the first three days the baby may be kept in a nursery with the majority of care provided by the nursery staff, though some hospitals will allow rooming in with the mother.
-Some facilities encourage or allow breast feeding immediately while others may feed the baby formula while waiting for the mothers milk supply to increase.
+In most Korean hospitals, the primary focus for new mothers after delivering is to rest and regain strength.
+The typical length of stay for an uncomplicated delivery is 3-5 days.
+Most hospitals will allow rooming in with the mother.
+Most facilities encourage or allow breast feeding immediately while others may feed the baby formula while waiting for the mothers milk supply to increase.

-The typical length of stay after a C-section is approximately 10-14 days.
+The typical length of stay after a C-section is approximately 7-10 days.
 Immediately after the C-section, it is common for babies to be kept separate from the mother and other babies after the birth to monitor their condition.
 Short visits may be allowed for breast feeding.